cascadiaquakes/cvm-tools-book/usage/cvm_writer.md

     <figcaption>A view of the global metadata file.</figcaption>
 </figure>

-For detailed instructions on how to create these parameter files, see the [Parameter File Structure guide](usage/parameter_file.html).
+For detailed instructions on how to create these parameter files, see the **Parameter File Structure guide**.

 ## Step 4: (Optional) Convert Metadata to GeoCSV and JSON